TomographicImaging/CIL/docs/source/developer_guide.rst

 GitHub Actions CI
 -----------------

 If you open a pull request, continuous integration & deployment (CI/CD) via GitHub Actions (GHA) will run automatically.
 The CI will run the tests and build the documentation.
+Note that the ``test-cuda`` job uses `unittest -k <https://docs.python.org/3/library/unittest.html#cmdoption-unittest-k>`_ flags to detect GPU test names.

 For more information please see the `GHA README <https://github.com/TomographicImaging/CIL/blob/master/.github/workflows/README.md>`_.

 Contributions guidelines
 ========================